Get started

 </CodeGroup>

-OMS returns a `depositInstructions.code` valid for 1 hour.
+OMS returns a `depositInstructions.code` valid for one hour.
 The customer presents the code at the retail location, hands over cash, and USDC lands in their wallet automatically.

 See the [Cash-in guide](/api-reference/guide-cash-in) for the full flow.